hunk/Magic-Fields/README.markdown

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Changelog ##

+###1.5.2###
+ * Reinstated the insert media buttons in the Multiline text field type.
+This problem was due to the fact that the init call to TinyMCE was changed so that Magic Fields Visual Editors can now honour any other plug-ins installed.
+Since the media buttons aren't rendered within the visual editor area for the content block (they sit separately above the TinyMCE control), Magic Fields was now missing them also.
+ * Upload limit for the Ajax uploader has been increased to 10GB to get around problems some people are having.
+ * Fixed some spacing issues with duplicate fields.
+ * Enhanced the focused field highlight to make the current field stand out better.
+It's now a subtle shade of blue, with the input having a stronger blue border
+ * Fixed the focus state slightly, to use the :focus pseudo selector, as some field types have multiple controls.
+ * Fixed an issue where the lowest auto-expanded field would receive focus
+ * Removed the Exception throw statement to hopefully address issues with Upload failures with the new uploader.
+ * Restored the delete link for field groups
+ * Made the entire toolbox (footer) for each field group item draggable, rather than just the grip nub.
+ * Fixed a bug with resizing the TinyMCE control in the multiline editor.
+Fullscreen mode should also now work correctly.
+ * Fixed an issue with focusing when using "Expand All" links.

 ###1.5.1###
  * Fixed critical bug in Multisite version and a few more fixes